-Record Review Item Regulation 34 C.F.R. or SPB 74.19 Record Review Question Compliant Evidence Potential Sources of Documentation LRE-B 300.107(a) Does the public agency provide opportunity for students with disabilities to have equal opportunities to participate in non-academic and extracurricular services and activities with the use of supplementary aids and services?
+Record Review Item Regulation 34 C.F.R. or SPB 74.19 Record Review Question Compliant Evidence Potential Sources of Documentation Review Item LRE-B or SPB 74.19 300.107(a) Does the public agency provide opportunity for students with disabilities to have equal opportunities to participate in non-academic and extracurricular services and activities with the use of supplementary aids and services?
 YES students with disabilities participate in non-academic and extracurricular activities with their non-disabled peers. (e.g. Students in self- contained classes eat in the cafeteria with their non- disabled Lists of self-contained classes/students Interviews